IPGP/webobs/README.md

 ## Fundings

-This program benefits from fundings from IPGP, CNRS and IRD
+This program benefits from fundings from the IPGP, the CNRS and the IRD.

-It has been realized with the support of the Ministère de la transition écologique et de la cohésion des territoires
+It has been realized with the support of the Ministère de la transition écologique et de la cohésion des territoires.